winterland1989/Action.js/README.md

 With `Promise` added to ES6 and ES7 `async/await` proposal, one must ask, why another library to do the same things again?

-I actually can add generator support with something like `Action.async` when ES6 come to most browser, but i can see future will be full of `async` functions all over the place, use this library if you:

-+ Have a FP background, you must find all i have done is porting the `Cont` monad from Haskell, and i believe you have divided your program into many composable functions already, just connect them with `next`.
+Actually `Action` have a [very elegant `Action.co` implementation](https://github.com/winterland1989/Action.js/blob/master/Action.coffee#L205) to work with generators, nevertheless, use this library if you:

-+ Want something small and memory effient in browser.
++ Want something small, fast and memory effient in browser, Action.js even have `ajax/jsonp` bundled.

++ Want manage cancelable actions, read the [Return value of go](https://github.com/winterland1989/Action.js/wiki/Return-value-of-go) to get a elegant solution to cancelable actions.

++ Want a different sementics, with `Promise`, you just can't reuse your callback chain, you have to create a new `Promise`, with `Action`, just `go` again, never waste memory on GC.

 + Want to control exactly when the action will run, with `Promise`, all action run in next tick, While with `Action`, action runs when you call `go`, `_go` or `Action.freeze`.

-+ Want a different sementics, with `Promise`, you just can't reuse your callback chain, you have to create a new `Promise`, with `Action`, just `go` again, never waste memory on GC.

-    Consider following code, and try to rewrite it with `Promise`:

-    ```js
-    Action.retry = function(times, action) {
-        var a;
-        return a = action.guard(function(e) {
-            if (times-- !== 0) {
-                return a;
-            } else {
-                return new Error('RETRY_ERROR: Retry limit reached');
-            }
-        });
-    };
-    ```

-+ Want raw speed, this is somehow not really an issue, most of the time, `Promise` or `Action` won't affect that much, nevertheless, `Action.js` can guarantee speed close to handroll callbacks, just much cleaner.
++ Want raw speed, this is somehow not really an issue, most of the time, `Promise` or `Action` won't affect that much, and on node we have heavily v8-optimized bluebird, nevertheless, `Action.js` can guarantee speed close to handroll callbacks in any runtime, just much cleaner.

+If you have a FP background, you must find all i have done is porting the `Cont` monad from Haskell, and i believe you have divided your program into many composable functions already, just connect them with `next`.

 How can i send an `Error` to downstream's `next`
 ------------------------------------------------

+No, you can't, however, you can receive `Error` from upstream use `_next`, `_go` or `guard`. or you can wrap the `Error` in an `Array` like `[e]`.

-No, you can't, you have to wrap it in a `Array` or `Object` or `Map`...whatever, the choice of using `Error` to skip `next` and hit `guard` is not arbitrary, instead of creating an `ActionError` class, use `Error` unify type with system runtime, and providing callstack information.
+The choice of using `Error` to skip `next` and hit `guard` is not arbitrary, instead of creating an `ActionError` class, use `Error` unify type with system runtime, and providing callstack information.
+And you can now break your program by throwing an Error if you really want to.